 Tiered Permit Parking

-Cornell’s parking permit tier system matches employees with their most cost effective parking option.
-Employees should consider all commuting options—including transit, walking, biking, and carpooling to campus—before committing to an annual permit.
+Cornell’s parking permit rate and privilege tier system match employees with their most cost-effective parking options.
+Faculty and staff should consider all commuting options—including transit, walking, biking, and carpooling to campus—before committing to an annual permit.

 - A limited number of no-fee parking permits are available for the North Campus A Lot.
 Bus service from A Lot to campus is available on TCAT buses; employees pay no fee when using their CU photo ID card at the fare box in TCAT Zone 1.

 - All regular and temporary employees are currently eligible for a no-fee A Lot permit.
 Access may be reduced in response to demand.

 - Residents are not eligible for A Lot permits.

 - No-Fee E permits are restricted to employees working in the associated permit area.

 Paid Permit Parking

 Paid permits offer different levels of privileges based on the parking rate tier.